nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Saving the data

-AddressBook and AppointmentBook data are saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+The data of the patients and appointments are saved in the hard disk automatically after any command that changes the data.
+You do not need to save them manually.
+- For more information on how the data is stored, refer to the [FAQ](#faq) section.

 <br>